Nonparametric inference for discretely sampled L\'evy processes: Introduction

-In the present work we will assume that the L\'evy measure $\nu$ has a finite total mass, i.e.\ $\nu(\mathbb{R})<\infty,$ and that it has a density $\rho.$ In essence this means that the L\'evy processes that we sample from is a sum of a linear drift, a rescaled Brownian motion and a compound Poisson process.
+In the present work we will assume that the L\'evy measure $\nu$ has a finite total mass, i.e.\ $\nu(\mathbb{R})<\infty,$ and that it has a density $\rho.$ In essence this means that the L\'evy process that we sample from is a sum of a linear drift, a rescaled Brownian motion and a compound Poisson process.
 Thus this model is related to Merton's model of an asset price, see \cite{merton}.
-Nonparametric inference for a similar model was already considered in \cite{belomestny} and \cite{gug3}.
-Another work that deals with nonparametric estimation of the L\'evy density is \cite{comte}.
-However, its model is different, as $\gamma=0,$ $\sigma=0$ is assumed and $\nu(\mathbb{R})$ is not necessarily finite.
+Nonparametric inference for a similar model was considered in \cite{belomestny}, \cite{chen} and \cite{gug3}.

 Since in our case $\nu(\mathbb{R})<\infty,$ the L\'evy-Khintchine exponent can be rewritten as